axibase/atsd-use-cases/integrations/aws/route53-email-notifications/README.md

 ## Overview

-This guide describes how to configure email alerts when a URL monitored by Route53 health checks becomes inaccessible.
+This guide describes how to configure email alerts when a URL monitored by Route 53 health checks becomes inaccessible.
 It also provides information on how to enhance the alerts with availability portals and outage details using Axibase Time Series Database (ATSD) [Rule Engine](https://axibase.com/docs/atsd/rule-engine/).

 ## Initial Configuration

-1. From the AWS **Console Home** page, navigate to Route53 by opening the **Services** drop-down list in the upper toolbar and clicking **Route53** under the **Networking and Content Delivery** section.
+1. From the AWS **Console Home** page, navigate to Route 53 by opening the **Services** drop-down list in the upper toolbar and clicking **Route 53** under the **Networking and Content Delivery** section.

     ![](./images/route53-locate.png)

 2. Select **Health Checks** from the toolbar on the left and click **Create Health Check**.
-If you have not set up Route53 services with your AWS account, bypass the introductory screen by clicking **Get started now** under **Avaialability Monitoring**.
+If you have not set up Route 53 services with your AWS account, bypass the introductory screen by clicking **Get started now** under **Availability Monitoring**.

     ![](./images/route53-menu.png)